-The Atmos-toting Sonos Arc uses Dolby's 3D sound technology to great effect.
-In fact, it delivers one of the most convincing Atmos presentations of any soundbar we’ve heard.
+The Atmos-toting Sonos Arc uses Dolby's 3D sound technology to great effect and, with a recent software update adding functionality to adjust height volume via its mobile app, it delivers one of the most convincing Atmos presentations of any soundbar we’ve heard.
 It's also the most musical of the quartet, capable of handling big dynamic shifts without breaking a sweat, and conveys plenty of subtle texture.
 There's a slight lack of directness to music, but that's really our only criticism of the Arc's sound.

 The Beam sounds exceptionally spacious and weighty for a device its size, stretching right across the front of a small- to medium-sized room and delivering bass with a depth and authority that’s entirely unexpected – as is the volume it’s capable of producing.

 The Playbar is weightier, richer and more authoritative than the Beam.
 It will go even louder and is capable of filling even the largest of rooms.
 It’s little surprise that this is a bassier delivery than that of the Beam, but that it also goes deeper than the Playbase is unexpected.
 However, a slight artificiality to the Playbar’s bottom end suggests it’s having to work hard to compensate for its comparative lack of physical volume.

 And while the Playbase doesn’t go as deep as you might expect, the integration, tonality and naturalness of its bass frequencies is impressive.
 There’s a cohesion through the tonal spectrum that the Beam and Playbar can’t match.